 We will only need high school transcripts if your child is enrolled in our academic or diploma program.
 Learn More

 - Will my child be able to participate in a dual enrollment program?

 Maybe.
 Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area.
-However, if your local college will make an exception, or if your child will be attending a private college, and your child is enrolled in our High School Diploma Program, then he or she may be able to participate in a dual enrollment program.
+However, if your local college will make an exception, or if your child will be attending a private college, and your child is enrolled in our High School Diploma Program, then they may be able to participate in a dual enrollment program.
 Learn More